angelo-casciani/conv_prod_sys/README.md

 Visit the [official Uppaal downloads page](https://uppaal.org/downloads/#downloads) and download the appropriate version for your OS.
 Run the installer and follow the instructions on the website.
 Upon first launch, request and register a valid license key when prompted.
+This step is needed to activate the Uppaal `verifyta` used in this project

 Set up a [HuggingFace token](https://huggingface.co/) and/or an [OpenAI API key](https://platform.openai.com/overview) in a `.env` file in the root directory:
 ```env HF_TOKEN=<your token, should start with hf_> DEEPSEEK_API_KEY=<your key, should start with sk-> OPENAI_API_KEY=<your key, should start with sk-> GOOGLE_API_KEY=<your Gemini API key>```